github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-pypi.md

 1. Log into PyPI and navigate to the trusted publishing settings for the project you'd like to configure.
 For a project named `myproject`, this will be at `https://pypi.org/manage/project/myproject/settings/publishing/`.

 2. Configure a trust relationship between the PyPI project and a GitHub repository (and workflow within the repository).
-For example, if your GitHub repository is at `myorg/myproject` and your release workflow is defined in `release.yml`, you should use the following settings for your trusted publisher on PyPI.
+For example, if your GitHub repository is at `myorg/myproject` and your release workflow is defined in `release.yml` with an environment of `release`, you should use the following settings for your trusted publisher on PyPI.

 {% note %}

 **Note:** Enter these values correctly.
-Giving the incorrect user, repository, or workflow
-    the ability to publish to your PyPI project is equivalent to sharing an API token.
+Giving the incorrect user, repository, or workflow the ability to publish to your PyPI project is equivalent to sharing an API token.

 {% endnote %}

 - Owner: `myorg`
 - Repository name: `myproject`
 - Workflow name: `release.yml`
+- (Optionally) a GitHub Actions environment name: `release`

 ## Updating your {% data variables.product.prodname_actions %} workflow